Fractional calculus via variable-transform-based spectral approximations: Variable transforms

 Substituting \cref{chain} into \cref{rec}, we arrive at

 which, after algebraic manipulation, reduces to the three-term recurrence relation given in \cite[Theorem 2.1]{liu}.
 The remainder of the construction follows \cite[\S 2]{liu} or \cref{sec:left}.

 The spectral approximations based on the algebraic transform are typically simple and are easy to implement.
 More importantly, they lead to stable and fast spectral methods for fractional calculus whenever they are applicable.
-Two disadvantages of the algebraic transform are readily observed: (1) it can only handle functions with a singularity at one endpoint, not both; (2) it does not allow spectral approximations to sums of multiple FIOs with incompatible fractional orders.
-This explains the compatibility conditions for \cref{fie}.
+Two disadvantages of the algebraic transform are readily observed: (1) it can only handle functions with a singularity at one endpoint, not both; (2) it does not allow spectral approximations to sums of multiple FIOs whose fractional orders do not satisfy the compatibility conditions for \cref{fie}; we refer to such fractional orders as incompatible.
 When the JFP spectral method is not applicable, the algebraic transform can be replaced by exponential transforms.